 Well, my rewards are completable regardless of how well the filming goes.
-So, I can deliver on every reward.
-The project itself, the video of the rides and the free uploads, that should be manageable through significant adversity as well.
-Cameras on both bikes in both directions builds in a huge margin for error as far as technical and mechanical failures go.
+So, I can deliver on every reward, the primary commitment for a Kickstarter.
+The project itself, the video of the rides and the free uploads, that should be manageable through significant adversity.
+If we can budget cameras on both bikes in both directions, that builds in a huge margin for error as far as technical and mechanical failures go.
 And, because I won’t stop those century rides cold turkey, fill-ins for missed rides during any given month will be pretty easy, up to a point.
 I can’t financially sustain the project indefinitely, even if it’s fully funded because the budget is based on a timeline.
 But, as long as nothing catastrophic happens, making up a missed ride during the same week of the next year will accomplish the goal of the right number of ride videos spanning the seasons.
 It sounds like a long time, but it’s a long project and it will produce a lot of video, and there will be plenty of video to enjoy in the meantime if I have to fill in gaps.

 There may be some hard choices.
 I am personally committed to doing the project on pedal power, but there could come a point when that doesn’t make sense to the project.
 If there is an illness or injury that will cause us to miss half, or more of our ride videos for a month or more, and we could make those videos if we were to convert to electric assist, as bad as I’ll hate that, we’ll have to consider it.
 I don’t anticipate that will happen, but I’ll bet I haven’t anticipated every little (or big) thing that’s going to happen and the project goal will have to take precedence over the personal goals.